-The Indo Siren has designated indoor and outdoor workstations for charging, preparation and maintenance of your camera and video equipment.
-Large storage drawers for your peripheral items are available, as well as numerous charging points, with adapters available (sockets are 2-pin European style at 220v or 110v) Naturally, we also have large rinse tanks with fresh water solely for camera and video equipment – the S/Y Indo Siren truly sets out to be the pros choice for underwater photography and videography.
+Indo Siren has designated indoor and outdoor workstations for charging, preparation and maintenance of your camera and video equipment.
+Large storage drawers for your peripheral items are available, as well as numerous charging points, with adapters available (sockets are 2-pin European style at 220v or 110v) Naturally, they also have large rinse tanks with fresh water solely for camera and video equipment – the S/Y Indo Siren truly sets out to be the pros choice for underwater photography and videography.

 Indo Siren - schedule